2007 Major League Soccer season

+Overview

-Competition format
+Season format

-The format for the 2007 season was as follows:

-The season ran from April 7 to November 18.

-The 13 teams were split into two conferences.
-The Eastern Conference had seven teams with the addition of Toronto FC, while the Western Conference had six teams.
-Each team played 30 games that were evenly divided between home and away games.
-Each team played every other team twice, home and away, for a total of 24 games.
-The remaining six games were played against six regional rivals, three at home and three away.
+The season began on April 7 and concluded with MLS Cup on November 18.
+The 13 teams were split into two conferences with 7 playing the Eastern Conference and 6 playing in the Western Conference.
+Each team played 30 games that were evenly divided between home and away.
+Each team played every other team twice, home and away, for a total of 26 games.
+The remaining four games were played against four regional rivals, two at home and two away.

-The two teams from each conference with the most points qualified for the playoffs.
-In addition, the next four highest point totals, regardless of conference, also qualified.
-In the first round aggregate goals over two matches determined the winners.
-The conference finals were played as a single match, and the winners advanced to MLS Cup 2007.
-In all rounds, draws were followed by two 15-minute periods of extra time, followed by penalty kicks if necessary.
+The top three teams from each conference automatically qualified for the MLS Cup Playoffs.
+In addition, the two highest remaining point totals, regardless of conference, also qualified.
+In the first round, aggregate goals over two matches determined the winners.
+The conference finals were played as a single match, and the winners advanced to MLS Cup.
+In all rounds, draws were broken with two 15-minute periods of extra time, followed by penalty kicks if necessary.
 The away goals rule was not used in any round.

-The team with the most points in the regular season won the MLS Supporters' Shield and qualified for the CONCACAF Champions League 2008–09.
-The MLS Cup winner also qualified for the Champions League 2008–09.
-The MLS Cup runner-up qualified for the Champions League 2008–09.
-An additional berth in the Champions League was also awarded to the winner of the 2007 U.S. Open Cup.
-If a team qualified for multiple berths into the Champions League, then additional berths were awarded to the highest overall finishing MLS team(s) not already qualified.
-Also, Toronto FC, as a Canadian-based team, cannot qualify through MLS for the Champions League, and must instead qualify through the Canadian Championship.
+The team with the most points in the regular season was awarded the MLS Supporters' Shield and qualified for the CONCACAF Champions' Cup.
+Additionally, the winner of MLS Cup also qualified for the CONCACAF Champions' Cup.
+If a team qualified for multiple berths into the Champions' Cup, then additional berths were awarded to the highest overall finishing MLS team(s) not already qualified.
+Also, Toronto FC, as a Canadian-based team, could not qualify for the CONCACAF Champions League through MLS, and had to instead qualify through the Canadian Championship.

-The four teams with the most points in the regular season, regardless of conference, qualified for SuperLiga 2008.

-The three teams from each conference with the most points also qualified for berths into the 2008 U.S. Open Cup.
+Automatic qualification for the U.S. Open Cup was awarded to the top three finishers in each conference.
 The rest of the U.S.-based MLS teams had to qualify for the remaining two berths via a series of play-in games.